tester0000001/NauticalNest/README.md

 The API is structured into namespaces, which group related endpoints.
 The following namespaces are available:

-- `/berth': Operations related to address entities.
+- `/berth': Operations related to berths .
-- `/ship': Operations for service entities.
+- `/ship': Operations for ships.
+- '/reservation': Operations for reservations (pairs ship+berth within a reserved timeframe.)
 - `/users': User-related operations.

 ## Accessing Endpoints